 People decide to live in Mexico for many reasons.
 For some, it's the warm weather and good climate.
 Mexico's different regions have their own climate conditions, but in general, the weather is inviting most of the year.

 This is still one of the biggest reasons people decide to move to Mexico from the U.S. It is definitely cheaper down south.
-But how much cheaper?
+How much cheaper?
 Can you afford to live down there on a tenth of the income?
-Well, there are many that do just that.
-Come check out the cost of living in Mexico as compared with that in the U.S.

 Here is all you need to know about the visa requirements for Mexico, whether it is for a short visit, or whether you are moving there for an extended period.